Orteig Prize: Attempts on the prize

 In 1926 the first serious attempt on the prize was made by a team led by French flying ace René Fonck, backed by Igor Sikorsky, the aircraft designer.
-Sikorsky, who put $100,000 towards the attempt, built an aircraft, the S-35, for the purpose, and in September that year Fonck, with three companions, made their flight.
+Sikorsky, who put $100,000 towards the attempt, built an aircraft, the S-35, for the purpose, and in September that year Fonck, with three companions, attempted their flight.
 However the aircraft was hopelessly overloaded and crashed in flames attempting to take off.
 Fonck and his co-pilot, Curtin, survived, but his companions, Clavier and Islamoff, were killed.

-By 1927 three groups in the United States and one in Europe were known to be preparing attempts on the prize.
+By 1927, three groups in the United States and one in Europe were known to be preparing attempts on the prize.